-The Company has signed two engagement letters, namely the Macquarie Facility and the Equipment Facility.
+The Company has signed an engagement letter, namely the Macquarie Facility, and has received a proposal regarding the Equipment Facility.
 The closing of both financings are subject to numerous terms and conditions and as such, there can be no assurance that either facility will close or that the indicative terms defined will not change.